 Brimsham Green School is committed to inclusion and all of our students have access to the full curriculum.
 However, for those with the most complex level of need, a more bespoke curriculum can be discussed with the SENCO.

-All classroom teachers are responsible for the monitoring and assessment of their students, which are formally recorded on a termly basis and overseen by Subject Leaders and the Senior Leadership Team.
+All classroom teachers are responsible for the monitoring and assessment of their students, which are formally recorded three time a year.
+Formative and summative assessment takes place every three weeks.

 Regular assessment points throughout the year provide you with formal data reports, which you will be able to discuss in greater detail with teaching staff during the regular Parents Evenings.
-If your child has a Statement of Education, Health and Care Plan then you will be invited to three additional meetings with your child’s key worker.
+If your child has an Education, Health and Care Plan then you will be invited to three additional meetings with your child’s key worker.

 Our home learning programme provides opportunities for you to actively engage in aspects of your child’s learning at Brimsham Green School.
 For students with an identified SEND, home support can be discussed with the keyworker by arranging a meeting with a member of the team.